princego/atomistic_modeling/session1_linux_basics/README.md

 Delete from line 10 to the end 	| `:10,$d`

 ## Transfer folders/files
-If you are tranferring files, after `scp`, `-r` is not required.
 To know the full path, type `pwd` in your terminal.

 Copy directories from local to remote computer <br>
 `scp -r fullpath/ user@hostname:/fullpath/`